Evo-MInt/MicGen-lab-website/_members/naomi-dyer.md

 ---

-Naomi is a Daphne Jackson Fellow jointly supervised by [Martin Donnelly](https://www.lstmed.ac.uk/about/people/professor-martin-james-donnelly) and Eva Heinz.
+Naomi is a Dorothy Hodgkin Fellow after completing her Daphne-Jackson fellowship (jointly supervised by [Martin Donnelly](https://www.lstmed.ac.uk/about/people/professor-martin-james-donnelly) and Eva Heinz).
-Naomi's current research focuses on the cis-regulation of metabolic insecticide resistance related gene expression in Anopheles gambiae using:
+Naomi's Daphne-Jackson fellowship focused on the cis-regulation of metabolic insecticide resistance related gene expression in Anopheles gambiae using:

 1. Allelic imbalance of gene expression to identify cis-regulated genes.

 2. Supervised machine learning to predict the cis-regulatory modules controlling gene expression.

+She is now building her independent research at LSTM as a Royal Society Dorothy Hodgkin fellow on the career track (=tenure track) scheme, congratulations!!